chris-k84/Build-Simulink-Model-for-TwinCAT/README.md

 ## Overview

 It is possible to parameterise the build of a Simulink module using the Simulink coder tool options menus.
 This can take a lot of time and requires effort, especially if you are building a number of models or changing the parameters regularly.
 This live script semi automates the process.
+It will also give you a base sample for how you would go about automating your build and deployment.

 ![Screenshot](LiveScript.png)